Spirit Airlines Inc. (SAVE) Shares Soar Above 1-Year High

 Conclusion

-In a nutshell, Spirit Airlines Inc. (SAVE) has experienced a bad performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+To wrap up, the performance of Spirit Airlines Inc. (SAVE) has been mixed in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.